If you have to buy it, get the best deal!

 What I have received from Sephora are participation gifts for the Beautytalk Forum.
 These gifts range from free samples from participating in brand chats, to free full-size products to test pre-launch, to winning a giveaway, to replacing a faulty product.
 On that last one, I never complained about the Formula X polish from the April 2015 private Rouge event being faulty, because I never attended the event.
 I RSVP’d, but I woke up with a headache the day of the event.
 Sephora and Kendo just sent the gift to active Beautytalk users, because it received most complaints about the polish there.
 These are not VIB or Rouge gifts, because all Beautytalk members are eligible.
 Most active Beautytalk members are VIB or Rouge, because we all inadvertently (and sometimes on purpose) encourage people to spend more when we share our thoughts and pictures.

 I have received gifts with purchase using VIB exclusive and Rouge exclusive promo codes.
 It is possible this is what Sephora means by hand-picked gifts.
+This is the only thing that even makes sense to me, so I am almost positive this is what Sephora means by this.
 Although these gifts typically have a higher buy-in ($35-$50 instead of the usual $25), they are usually nicer than the average promo code.
 Someone picks them out, so they could be considered hand-picked.
 Unless I am having an off-day, I will not typically refer to a GWP as a gift.
 Sephora occasionally does offer items completely free without a purchase if we pick them up in person.
 Picking a gift up in person is not unsolicited, and many people will not or cannot even bother.

 All Beauty Insiders get gift cards with a $50 minimum purchase for Christmas and each status gets an extra $5.
 That is hardly hand-picked as it is a cold-hard discount (yes, I wrote discount on purpose, because a real gift card has no purchase minimum).
 It does combine with a promo code, which makes up for getting the amount removed after tax instead of before like a promo code discount.
 There is a gift for qualifying for Rouge status, but there is no physical gift for a qualifying VIB (although there are 3 future offers).
 Since hand-picked gifts is listed with each status, this cannot be what Sephora means, either.
 So, these hand-picked gifts do not exist, at least not in a true gift form.
 The best I can figure is they exist in GWP form via VIB and Rouge Promo codes.
 And, Rouge only promo codes, which were common in 2014, a little less common in 2015, and almost non-existent in 2016 are probably a thing of the past (other than separating the codes for the Love Note Sale and the VIB Sale).